IntelLabs/mat2qubit/README.md

 ## Overview

-`mat2qubit` is a Python package for converting a matrix operators into a Pauli operator representation.
-Single particles/subsystems as well as interaction particles (e.g. many-body Hamiltonians) may be processed.
+`mat2qubit` is a Python package for converting matrix operators into a Pauli operator representation.
+Single particles/subsystems as well as interacting particles (e.g. many-body Hamiltonians) may be processed.
 More formally, the code takes sums of tensor products of arbitrarily sized matrices, and maps them to sums of Pauli products with a chosen encoding.
+The code assumes trivial (i.e. bosonic etc) commutation, meaning that it cannot be used for fermionic particles.

 <!--
 ```math